guardian/commercial/README.md

 <img src="https://user-images.githubusercontent.com/867233/92921122-65635080-f42b-11ea-86b1-93a82c1f156b.png" width=613 />

-> Note that this will not happen if you _commit_ changes with a GUI e.g. the GitHub app.
+> Note that this will not happen if you _commit_ changes with a GUI e.g. the GitHub Desktop app.
 However, you can use one as normal for staging changes etc and use `git commit` in the terminal to commit.

 If a commit is not in a conventional commit format, it will not trigger a release and your change will stay in `main` until the next release.